Ex-envoy seeking to not be charged over marijuana farm, letter to AG also forwarded to PM, medical cannabis caucus

-KUALA LUMPUR, June 2 — Lawyers for a former ambassador to Malaysia have today wrote a letter to Attorney General (AG) Tan Sri Idrus Harun, asking for him to not be charged over the recent discovery of more than 102 cannabis plants at his property at Janda Baik, Pahang.
+KUALA LUMPUR, June 2 — Lawyers for a former Malaysian ambassador have today written a letter to Attorney General (AG) Tan Sri Idrus Harun, asking for him to not be charged over the recent discovery of more than 102 cannabis plants at his property at Janda Baik, Pahang.

 Rahmat Hazlan, a lawyer for both the former diplomat and his son, said this letter was emailed today.